 It gives them the feeling and duties such as protecting, helping, guiding, and giving everything to the company or the people.

-They see the workplace more like a home and more invested than other kinds of leaders.
+They see the workplace as more like a home and are more invested than other kinds of leaders.

-Apart from some elements of paternalistic leadership, Larry’s leadership style is also gets influence by the Laissez-Faire leadership style.
+Apart from some elements of paternalistic leadership, Larry’s leadership style is also getting influenced by the Laissez-Faire leadership style.

 In this, the leaders give their best to asset maximum independence at the work, putting a lot of trust in the decision-making of the team.